Teen charged in beach stabbing that seriously injured 2 men

 POINT PLEASANT BEACH, N.J.
-(AP) - A Newark youth who stabbed two people on a New Jersey beach has been charged with attempted murder and weapons offense, the Ocean County Prosecutor’s Office announced Tuesday.
+(AP) - A Newark youth who police say stabbed two people on a New Jersey beach has been charged with attempted murder and weapons offense, the Ocean County Prosecutor’s Office announced Tuesday.

 The stabbings in Point Pleasant Beach occurred around 3:30 p.m.
 Monday.
 Authorities initially said they had two people in custody in connection with the attack, but eventually determined that only the juvenile was responsible.